JACQUELINE MARIE, INTERIOR STYLIST

 In 2011, I decided I needed an outlet for all my ideas when it came to fashion, home decor and lifestyle.
 I loved creating stylish visual experiences and putting looks together.
 I thought: Why don't I just do this for fun to feed my creative soul?
 So I bought tweakedstyle.com as I was finishing my college degree.
 It started as a style resource and blog.
 I also used Tweaked Style as a case study in one of my entrepreneurship classes in college, where I built it into a business.
 When I moved to Italy after I graduated college, I used Tweaked Style to share how Italy inspired my style and lifestyle.

 I didn't really know if I was going to go full time as a business until I started to get hired for styling projects and interior styling projects in 2014.
-I finally took the leap and it's been three years working full time on Tweaked Style.
+I finally took the leap and it's been five years working full time on Tweaked Style.

 What’s at the core of your business; what drives you?